 3. Create art by filling a Ziploc bag with vinegar and crushed chalk to make an exploding paint bag.

-Go outside and place a poster board under a bag filled with about 1/3 cup of vinegar and 2 tablespoons of crushed chalk or powdered tempera paint.
+When you think of effortless science activities for kids, there’s usually a Ziploc bag involved.
+For this experiment, head outside and place a poster board under a bag filled with about 1/3 cup of vinegar and 2 tablespoons of crushed chalk or powdered tempera paint.
 Quickly seal the bag, set it down, and watch it expand right before your eyes until it pops!